Chiang Mai - Coffee capital of Northern Thailand

 SUN 08:00 - 20:00

 Step inside this two-story coffee refuge to travel in an instance to the lavender fields of La Provence.
 Dried flowers set a dreamy scene, accompanied by bird cages that function as lampshades.
 Sounds kinda weird?
 Not in Thailand it's not.
-Thai people are masters in reproducing European landscapes to the smallest detail, such as the Toscana Valley in Khao Yai.
+Thai people are masters in reproducing European landscapes to the smallest detail, as can be seen when visiting the Toscana Valley in Khao Yai.

 Not far from Chiang Mai University, Factory is a popular hang-out spot for students and freelancers who appreciate the quiet and laid back atmosphere.
 Come here if you are a digital nomad in search of a decent internet connection!
 For tourists it is a bit off the beaten track but well worth the ride to enjoy delicious single origin coffee from Thailand.